yashg9649/Face_attendence_engage_yash-main/README.md

 Now we gonna click 'Start Student Enrollment' option for storing student data and face (after clicking the option you can see the options like 'Enter name of person', 'Enter college id', 'Enter batch', 'Enter department', Now click save.
 After you can click the 'Enroll the image' option for storing the image.)

-After enrolling all the face we can start the 'Start Attendence' option to start the attendence.We can see the person Name written on the screen only one time so that multiple data of same person can be avoided.
+After enrolling all the face we can start the 'Start Attendence' option to start the attendence (press q to close the video).
+We can see the person Name written on the screen only one time so that multiple data of same person can be avoided.
 Now we can check all the student timing in the database in the 'present_student_table.

 if we want to reset we can click the reset all the things button